onehundredfeet/hmecs/README.md

 Initially created to learn the power of macros.
 Focused to be simple and fast.
 Inspired by other haxe ECS frameworks, especially [EDGE](https://github.com/fponticelli/edge), [ECX](https://github.com/eliasku/ecx), [ESKIMO](https://github.com/PDeveloper/eskimo) and [Ash-Haxe](https://github.com/nadako/Ash-Haxe)
-Extended to HECHO - For performance improvements with struct only types
+Extended to hcqe - For performance improvements with struct only types

 #### Acknowledgement by onehundredfeet
 The original vision that [deepcake](https://github.com/deepcake/echo) had was fantastic.
 A macro driven ECS that was aimed at ease of use and performance.
 It had two flaws I wanted to fix.